 Schools Serving Low-Income Students

 Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
-To access the Directory, please go to www.tcli.ed.gov and click on the SEARCH button.
+Please review the Teacher Cancellation Low Income Directory and click on the SEARCH button to view the schools.

 Teach Grant Agreement to Serve